 Liquid Chemical

 Liquid disinfectants are widely used for lab decontamination.
 The effectiveness of liquid disinfectants depends on a number of factors, such as the chemical nature of the disinfectant, concentration and quantity of disinfectant, contact time, and temperature.
-Remember, no liquid disinfectants are applicable at all conditions and make sure to select suitable disinfectants according to the detected microorganisms.
-Here listed the selection criteria when choosing suitable disinfectants.
+Remember, no liquid disinfectants are applicable at all conditions and make sure to select suitable disinfectants according to the detected microorganisms, using the following criteria

 Type of contaminating microorganism.
 Different microorganisms have different resistant abilities towards disinfectants.
 For example, Bacterial Spores are much more chemical resistant than Lipophilic Viruses.